ARogala/fend-project-memory-game/README.md

 ## Dependencies
-Font Awesome https://fontawesome.com/ is used for all the Icons Google Fonts is used for font family.
+Font Awesome https://fontawesome.com/ is used for all the Icons

+Google Fonts is used for font family.

 Alarm Clock font provided by https://www.dafont.com/alarm-clock.font Alarm Clock € by David J Patterson

+StopWatchModule.js is used for the timer function in the game StopWatchModule.js written by Andrew Rogala.